 Rock Solid Stories

-While we advocate for stay-at-home orders to be gradually and responsibly eased and wait for our “modified normal” to reveal itself, there are businesses led by inspiring humans who are using this time to do more.
+The pandemic and its economic fallout no doubt had a profound impact on Morro Bay's business community.
+During the height of the pandemic hotel occupancy rates for example, were as low as 16%.
+Which believe us, is not normal for coastal California.
+However, as we steadily easy back to "normal" there are businesses led by inspiring humans who have gone above and beyond during a time of crisis.
 More for their employees, their clients, their tenants and their community.
-While we acknowledge that it’s not all sunshine and roses right now, we would be remiss if we didn’t take the time to share positive news about how Chamber members are adapting their businesses and making a difference in our community during the COVID-19 crisis.
+While we acknowledge that it’s not all sunshine and roses right now, we would be remiss if we didn’t take the time to share positive news about how Chamber members are adapting their businesses and making a difference in our community.
 These are their #RockSolidTogether stories.
+Morro Bay is back in 2021 and better than ever!

 Empty grocery shelves and sold out essentials have provided a seemingly endless source for memes, advertising schemes and Saturday Night Live coronavirus parodies.
 Now, businesses are feeling the pressure as they seek to acquire sought after essentials while opening their doors to customers after a lengthy stay-at-home mandate.
 In an effort to support the local business community, the service organization, Rotary Club of Morro Bay, has stepped up to provide essentials to those in need.